America's gun culture in 10 charts

 The overall number of people killed in mass shootings each year represents only a tiny percentage of the total number.

-Latest figures from the Centers for Disease Control and Prevention show there were a total of almost 33,600 deaths from guns in 2016 - of which more than 22,900 were suicides.
+Latest figures from the Centers for Disease Control and Prevention show there were a total of more than 38,600 deaths from guns in 2016 - of which more than 22,900 were suicides.
 Suicide by firearm accounts for almost half of all suicides in the US, according to the CDC.

 A 2016 study published in the American Journal of Public Health found there was a strong relationship between higher levels of gun ownership in a state and higher firearm suicide rates for both men and women.